dcaled/mint/README.md

 # MINT Corpus
 Danielle Caled and Paula Carvalho and Mário J. Silva.
 2021.
-MINT - Mainstream and Independent News Text Corpus
+MINT - Mainstream and Independent News Text Corpus.
+In Proceedings of the International Conference on Computational Processing of Portuguese, 2022.

 Paper: https://arxiv.org/abs/2108.06249